 A pedestrianized street known for its seafood restaurants, Rua das Portas de Santo Antão has a unique atmosphere in the heart of Lisbon.

-Ascensor do Lavra is the oldest, and least touristy, of all three funiculars still operating in Lisbon.
-It climbs up Calçada do Lavra in two minutes.
+The oldest, and least touristy, of all three funiculars still operating in Lisbon climbs up Calçada do Lavra in two minutes.
 At the top, the viewpoint of the tiny park Jardim do Torel is just a short walk away.

 The Saint Dominic’s Church, dating from 1241, survived the great earthquake of 1755 and a fire in 1959 that completely destroyed it.
 Don’t miss a visit to its unique interior, so different from the idea one makes of it from the outside.